 Consequences For Canadians Caught By The US FTC

-Additionally, the FTC has the power to order the “repatriation” and garnishing of assets.
-In other words, even if money is in a Canadian bank account, the US FTC can require the account holder to transfer it into the United States, where it will be frozen, and likely seized if the defendant loses.
+Additionally, the FTC has the power to repatriate and garnish assets.
+In other words, even if money is in a Canadian bank account, the US FTC can freeze it and seize it.

-And, even if the account holder doesn’t comply, most Canadian banks have counterparts in the United States and will comply themselves because they don’t want to get involved with an international entanglement.
+Even if the account holder doesn’t comply, most Canadian banks have U.S. counterparts that will abide by court orders in the interest of staying out of an international entanglement.

-- Contact an U.S. law firm skilled in international FTC litigation.
-These cases are complex and being a self-represented litigant is a sure way to lose everything.
+- Contact a U.S. law firm skilled in international FTC litigation.
+These cases are complex; experience could mean the difference between winning and losing.

-Speak With A U.S. Attorney Who Has Helped Canadian Online Marketers Facing A U.S. FTC Investigation
+Speak With A U.S. Attorney Who Has Helped Canadian Marketers Facing U.S. FTC Investigations

-Hopefully, you don’t ever face FTC litigation.
-But, if you do, consider the points raised in this article, and contact an attorney who has successfully helped Canadian businesses with U.S. FTC troubles.
+Hopefully, the FTC won’t ever slap you with an action.
+But, if it does, consider the points raised in this article and contact an attorney who has successfully helped Canadian businesses with U.S. FTC troubles.